clinicalml/clinicalml-scBERT-NMI/README.md

 # clinicalml-scBERT-NMI
-analysis code to reproduce results in NMI submission
+scripts and analysis code to reproduce results in NMI submission